codio-content/Javascript_Maze-Decomposition_events/.guides/content/Explanation-a84b.md

-Let's look at the code line by line and see how we do the scroing.
+Let's look at the code line by line and see how we do the scoring.

 ## Calculate score
 ```javascript